Marianna, Arkansas

 Marianna is a town in and the county seat of Lee County, Arkansas, United States.
-As of the 2010 census it had a population of 4,115, but by 2018 the population had dropped to an estimated 3,477.
+As of the 2020 census it had a population of 3,575, down from 4,115 at the 2010 census.

 Located along the L'Anguille River in the Arkansas Delta just north of the St. Francis National Forest, the community was known as "Walnut Ridge" until 1852 when it became known as "Marianna".
 The town's economy has historically been based on agriculture, especially cotton production.
 The town is located along Crowley's Ridge Parkway and the Great River Road, both National Scenic Byways showcasing Crowley's Ridge and the Mississippi River.

 History

 The community was established by Col. Walter H. Otey in 1848, and was known as Walnut Ridge until 1852.

 Marianna hosted minor league baseball.
 In 1909, the Marianna Brickeys team played as members of the Class D level Northeast Arkansas League, finishing in third place in their only season of minor league play.
 The Marianna use of the "Brickeys" nickname corresponded to the city bricking the city streets in 1908.